 - Additional Reading

 One of the major subdivisions of the interconnected body of salt water that occupies almost three-quarters of the Earth’s surface.
-Earth is the only planet in the solar system whose surface is covered with significant quantities of water.
-Of the nearly 1.4 billion cubic kilometers of water found either on the surface or in relatively accessible underground supplies, more than 97% is in the oceans; most of the rest is in glacier-covered Greenland and Antarctica (Table 1).
+Earth is the only planet in the solar system whose surface is covered with significant quantities of water (Fig. 1).
+Of the nearly 1.4 billion cubic kilometers of water found either on the surface or in relatively accessible underground supplies, about 96% is in the oceans; most of the rest is in glacier-covered Greenland and Antarctica.
 During much of Earth’s history, the oceans have been a difficult, if not quite impassable, barrier for the movement of land-based plants and animals from one continent or island to another.
 This article describes and compares some of the major oceans and their features.
 See also: Glaciology; Greenland; Indian Ocean; Oceanography

 The content above is only an excerpt.